rollkit/rollkit/types/block_spec.md

 Like all blockchains, rollups are defined as the chain of **valid** blocks from the genesis, to the head.
 Thus, the block and header validation rules define the chain.

-Verifying a block is done in 3 steps:
+Verifying a block / header is done in 3 parts:

 1. Verify correct serialization according to the protobuf spec